jacarty/contact-form-powered-by-lambda/README.md

 This approach is a way to get around the static content limitation.
 It uses HTML, Jquery, AWS API Gateway and AWS Lambda.

+1st Aug - Added reCaptcha functionality to the form and enabled client-side validation before submission.

 Notes to get this working:
 1 - You will need to edit the custom.js file and update the URL (line 5) with your API Gateway URL.
 2 - You will need to update the Lambda Function code with your own source and destination Email addresses.
 3 - You should update the Lambda test JSON with a name and an email address.
+4 - You will need to update the HTML code to reflect your google reCAPTCHA Site Key

 I used a whole heap of sources to work out how to do this.
-Standout credits go to the websites below.
+Credits go to the websites below.
 They provided a lot of the base ideas and code that I used/adapted to make this work! http://cloudofficer.co/ https://www.airpair.com/js/jquery-ajax-post-tutorial